zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 |--------------------------------------------------------------|--------------------------------------------------|
 | Expected Count of No for Each Groups = 24*(24/72) = 8, Expected Count of Yes for Each Groups = 24*(44/72) = 16 | ![Alt Text](Image/HW-11-Solutions-Problem-9.png) |

-YES, Although one of the observed values is below 5, all all the expected counts are above 5.
+YES.
+Although one of the observed values is below 5, all all the expected counts are above 5.
 This condition is only for the expected counts.<br>

 ### Problem 10
 **If you were to carry out the procedure here, are the conditions for using a theoretical dist’n strictly met, according to our Statistical Formula document?<br>**